Gilles86/numerosity_risk/README.md

 2. Individual-level data for correlations

 # ** New ** Log
+_July 18_   : Uploaded files on Github.
-_August 31_: Uploaded the raw code and files.
+_August 31_ : Arranged raw code and files into respective folders.
 Will have to clean up the code for reader-friendly usage.